anphase/pmn.nz/_posts/2021-06-02-How to install the latest Python on the Raspberry Pi.md

 date:   2021-06-02
 ---

 I love tinkering with the Raspberry Pis, but one annoying thing about the [Raspberry Pi OS]("https://www.raspberrypi.org/software/")  (previously called Raspbian) is that it doesn't always ship with the latest version of Python.
-As of this writing, that's version 3.9.5.
-To update this to the latest version, you just need to modify any references to 3.9.5 in this tutorial to the version you want.
+As of this writing, that's Python version 3.9.5.
+*(Note: To use this tutorial for a newer version of Python, you just need to modify any references to **3.9.5** to the version you want.)*

 To install the latest version of Python, we have to build it from the source and install it.
 I will walk through the steps that I followed to get up and running.